 Current SS Recipients

-For a retiree with Medicare and an SS retirement income of $1,600/month, this results in an adjusted income under the new system of $1,680/month, as follows:
+For a retiree with Medicare and with an SS retirement income of $1,400/month, about the current average, this results in an adjusted income under the new system of $1,420/month, as follows:

 Eligibility for Social Security

 Unless Congress chooses to substantially revise Social Security, I am recommending that workers accrue eligibility for Social Security as they would under current rules, using the first $75,000 of income subject to GST in place of the wages subject to the current FICA payroll tax.